 If you have been injured whilst on holiday either at home in the UK, or if you have had an accident abroad, you should look into your entitlement for holiday accident claims as you may be eligible to receive compensation.
-Compensation is very important.
-It takes into account your injury type and severity, as well as financial implications such as medical expenses and loss of earnings.
+Compensation takes into account your injury type and severity, as well as financial implications such as medical expenses and loss of earnings.
 It can go some way to helping alleviate the financial problems caused by your accident.
 Sometimes people are unsure whether or not they are eligible to claim compensation after a holiday accident, but we would encourage anybody who thinks they may have a viable claim to get in touch with Accident Advice Helpline to find out if they could claim compensation for an accident abroad.

 Are you eligible for holiday accident claims?